22 Steps

-"22 Steps" is a song covered by Australian singer-songwriter Damien Leith and was the first single from his first studio album Where We Land.
-The song was released on Australian radios on 22 June 2006, with a physical release on 21 July.
-The Australian release includes two B-Sides, "Song for Jarvis" and "Who You Are".
+"22 Steps" is a song originally released by Canadian singer-songwriter Andy Stochansky on the 2002 album Five Star Motel.
+It was covered by Australian singer-songwriter Damien Leith and was the first single from his 2007 debut studio album Where We Land.
+The song was released on Australian radio on 22 June 2007, with a physical release on 21 July.
+The Australian release includes two B-sides, "Song for Jarvis" and "Who You Are".
 A bonus track, "I Still Miss Us", is available only at the Australian iTunes Store.

-The song was originally released by Canadian singer-songwriter Andy Stochansky in the album Five Star Motel.